splatlab/lerts/README.md

         <threshold_value>
                     threshold_value  to report. (default is 24)

+        -e, --greedy-flushing
+                    greedy flushing optimization. (default is 0)

+        -p, --pinning
+                    pinning optimizations. (default is 0)

         <input_file>
                     input file containing keys and values. (default is generate keys from a Zipfian distribution.)

+        <udp_port>  port at which generator will send the packets.)
 ```